bitmonk8/dosatsu-cpp/PERFORMANCE_INFRASTRUCTURE.md

 # Performance Infrastructure

-This document describes the performance profiling tools and workflows that are available for analyzing Dosatsu performance.
+This document describes the performance profiling tools and workflows available for analyzing Dosatsu performance.

 ## Profiling Tools